Puppy chow snack mix gets a festive twist with pumpkin spices and candy pumpkins.

 - In 20 second increments, melt the candy melts or white chocolate in a medium microwave-safe bowl.
 Stir after each increment until melted and completely smooth.
 Stir in 2 teaspoons of cinnamon, the nutmeg, cloves, and allspice until combined.
 Pour mixture over cereal and toss gently to coat each square.
 Be gentle, the squares break easily.

 - Pour the confectioners’ sugar and 1 teaspoon of cinnamon into a large zipped-top bag.
 Add the coated cereal and shake until each piece is coated.
 Pour back into a large bowl and discard excess confectioners’ sugar.
 Toss in the mellowcreme pumpkins.
 Use 1-2 cups, whatever amount you prefer.

 - Cover and store puppy chow for up to 2 weeks.

-- Spices: Instead of nutmeg, cloves, and allspice – you can use 1.5 teaspoons of pumpkin pie spice.
+- Spices: Instead of nutmeg, cloves, and allspice, you can use 1 and 1/2 teaspoons of store-bought or homemade pumpkin pie spice.
+You could replace the cinnamon with pumpkin pie spice, too.

 - Pumpkins: Instead of mellowcreme pumpkins, try adding 1 cup of Pumpkin Spice M&Ms or Candy Corn M&Ms, 1 cup of Pumpkin Spice Hershey’s Kisses, 1 cup of cinnamon chips, 1/2 cup of orange sprinkles, or even 1 cup of salty pumpkin seeds (which will cut the sweetness of the snack mix).